Awards

 Psychologist of the Year is presented to a psychologist who has made significant contributions to the profession of psychology in the immediate past year.

-What a Woman is awarded by the Women’s Issues Special Interest Division to a psychologist who has made significant contributions to FPA and the profession of psychology.
+What a Woman is awarded to a psychologist who has a focus on women's issues and has made significant contributions to FPA and the profession of psychology.

 Lifetime Achievement Award is awarded to an individual who has made extremely significant contributions to the FPA and the profession of psychology during their career.

-Outstanding Chapter Member of the Year is awarded to members, nominated by their chapter, who serve in essential roles at the chapter level who may not seek a state office or recognition; nevertheless, they are essential to the success of FPA overall.
+Outstanding Region Member of the Year is awarded to members, nominated by their region, who serve in essential roles at the region level who may not seek a state office or recognition; nevertheless, they are essential to the success of FPA overall.

 Distinguished Psychologist is awarded to a member who has made significant ongoing contributions to FPA, to advancing the mission of FPA, and to the profession of psychology as a member of FPA.